MayowaObisesan/EYE_CSS/README.md

 eye_config.yml.

-_Note: eye css will not automatically reload your browser or web page on file change, it leaves that functionality to existing implementation of such._
+_Note: eye css will not automatically reload your browser or web page on file change, it leaves that functionality to existing implementation of such.
+Examples: htmx, angular, react, vue, svelte and other existing web frameworks._

 [//]: # ()